thelonelinux/Edureka_Java_All_Learning/EclipseMySQL_IDE_GetFamiliarize.md

-# Here we will see use of Eclipse for SpringBoot Microservices Project.
+# Here we will see use of Eclipse and MySQL for SpringBoot Microservices Project.

+# Eclipse
 ## Importing the SpringBoot Maven Project
 * Once you have created the project in spring initializer : https://start.spring.io/;
 * Download that project, that project must be maven project, and JDK versoin you can chose whatever you have downloaded in the system.